-Gain professional experience while completing your degree
+Gain project-based professional experience in your field

-Curricular Practical Training for F-1 International Students
+Curricular Practical Training for F-1 international students

-How to secure a graduate co-op
+How to find a graduate co-op

 Sample graduate co-ops